-Chrysanthemum Care Plus Plant Decor Tips
+Chrysanthemum Care Tips And Decor Tips

-During the Fall season, we all go crazy for potted mums, don’t we?!
-Chrysanthemums are some of the prettiest Fall perennials around, so it’s no wonder people love to use them as decorative accents once the weather starts to cool.
+During the fall season, we all go crazy for potted mums, don’t we?!
+Chrysanthemums are some of the prettiest fall perennials around, so it’s no wonder people love to use them as decorative accents once the weather starts to cool.

-Plant them next to other Fall-blooming flowers like Marigolds and Purple Coneflowers, and you’ve just created a low-maintenance flower bed that will bloom until frost and will shoot back up again next year.
-That’s pretty amazing if you ask me.
+Plant them next to other fall-blooming flowers like marigolds and purple coneflowers, and you’ve just created a low-maintenance flower bed that will bloom until frost and will shoot back up again next year!

 Chrysanthemums are particularly beloved for their voracious blooms that form a mounding shape inside pots or in the ground.